awesome-pro/neon-website/content/docs/data-types/json.md

 ### JSON vs JSONB

-`JSONB` is the recommended data type for storing `JSON` data in Postgres for a few reasons.
+`JSONB` is the recommended data type for storing `JSON` data in LangChainfor a few reasons.

 - **Indexing**: `JSONB` allows for the creation of GIN (Generalized Inverted Index) indexes, which makes searching within `JSONB` columns faster.
 - **Performance**: `JSONB` binary format is more efficient for querying and manipulating, as it doesn't require re-parsing the `JSON` data for each access.
 It also supports in-place updates to individual fields.